What weather conditions are best for drying laundry outside?

 Lower atmospheric pressure, at altitude, means water molecules require less energy to escape from fabric into the air.
 A towel drying in Denver, Colorado, at 1,600 metres (5,250 feet) above sea level, will dry faster than the same towel under identical temperature, wind, and humidity conditions in London.

-Day-to-day barometric pressure changes at sea level don't produce the same effect, the differences are too small.
+Day-to-day barometric pressure changes at sea level are too small to notice the effect.
 But if you've ever wondered why laundry dries unusually quickly in the mountains, this is why.

 The ideal conditions